mixpanel/docs/pages/docs/other-bits/tutorials/migration-guides/migrating-to-mixpanel-from-google-analytics.md

-# Migrating to Mixpanel from Google Analytics

-If you haven't already, we recommend starting with our [Migration Guides Overview](https://docs.mixpanel.com/docs/other-bits/tutorials/migration-guides) as it details the key components of migrating to Mixpanel from other analytics tools.
+If you haven't already, we recommend starting with our [Migration Guides Overview](/docs/other-bits/tutorials/migration-guides) as it details the key components of migrating to Mixpanel from other analytics tools.
 Below we outline specific steps and considerations when migrating from Google Analytics.

 ## Differences in the data models

 Mixpanel’s data model is based on events and properties, rather than sessions.
 While this might be a shift if you come from the sessions-based model, we’ve found it to be both more flexible and easier to set up and use.

-- [Events](https://docs.mixpanel.com/docs/getting-started/what-is-mixpanel#events) capture granular user actions, like a Pageview, Signup, or Purchase.
+- [Events](/docs/getting-started/what-is-mixpanel#events) capture granular user actions, like a Pageview, Signup, or Purchase.
-- [Properties](https://docs.mixpanel.com/docs/getting-started/what-is-mixpanel#properties) capture attributes of those events, like which page was viewed, the UTM Campaign that led to a Signup, or the Item that was purchased.
+- [Properties](/docs/getting-started/what-is-mixpanel#properties) capture attributes of those events, like which page was viewed, the UTM Campaign that led to a Signup, or the Item that was purchased.

-Events let you get more granular than [sessions](https://docs.mixpanel.com/docs/analysis/advanced/sessions), so that you can deeply understand user behavior.
+Events let you get more granular than [sessions](/docs/analysis/advanced/sessions), so that you can deeply understand user behavior.
 At the same time, Mixpanel automatically constructs sessions from events, so you can answer session-level questions too.

 ## Currently using Universal Analytics with Google?